theMILOlab/SPATAData/README.md

 are listed and displayed - sorted by organ, pathology and additional meta data.

-## Code
+## Downloading

-If you want to obtain available sample names:
+To obtain valid input options for samples names:

 ```
 validSampleNames()

 ```

-## Downloading

 S4 spata objects can be downloaded via: